a-naboulsi/DLM/README.md

 # DLM
 light-dark-mode
-This is a project to switch between darn and light mode
+This is a project to switch between dark and light mode.